-Data visualization tools to help UX designers build better prototypes and products
+Best UX tools to help UX designers build better prototypes and products with data visualization UX

 OK, UX Designers – get ready for some big numbers.
 According to IBM, 2.5 quintillion bytes of data are generated every day.
 That’s almost 50,000 GB a second.
 Or the equivalent of 10 million blu-ray discs stacked vertically, reaching 4 times the height of the Eiffel Tower (thanks Ben Walker for the handy infographic).
 They don’t call it Big Data for nothing.

 This quantity of raw information poses a problem for the human brain.
 Cognitively, we just can’t process those kind of numbers.
 You can say quintillion (maybe), but you can’t see it in your mind’s eye.

 For data to be meaningful and impactful, it has to be distilled into visual form.
 UX Design is one of the fora directly impacted by the data glut, so UX Designers have to be on top of their visualization game.
 A great way to emphasise key UX findings or activities with with visualization: presenting data visually to users and internal stakeholders will reveal previously unseen patterns.